PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/testing/README.md

 The MT29F2G08ABAEAWP chip does not have any off the self drivers that we can use.
 Because of this, a custom driver has been written in Python in order to evaluate the performance of the chip.
 Whilst Python is not the fastest language, it will suffice to test a) whether this chip works and b) how well it works

+## FMC NAND Driver

+It was found that on the STM32, the FMC NAND Driver can be used for the MT29F2G08ABAEAWP chip

 # Test Suite

 #### Test Zero - Connection Evaluation